Sohaib63/Lab1-AWS-Intro-Computing/README.md

 6. At the bottom of the page, choose `Upload`
 7. Your file is successfully uploaded when the green bar indicating `Upload succeeded` appears.
 8. In the `Upload: status` section in the upper right, choose `Close`

+## Task 3: Making an Object Public

+Security is a priority in Amazon S3, and before connecting an EC2 instance to the `reportbucket`, you want to test the bucket and object settings for security.

+1. Confirm that the object is private by default
+    - Go to the `reportbucket` overview page and click on the `Objects` tab.
+    - Locate the `new-report.png` object and click on the file name to open the `new-report.png` overview page.
+    - In the `Object overview` section, locate and copy the `Object URL` link.
+    - Open a new browser tab, paste the object URL link into the address field and press Enter.
+    - You should receive an `Access Denied` error because objects in Amazon S3 are private by default.

+2. Make the object publicly accessible
+    - Return to the web browser tab with the S3 Management Console.
+You should still be on the `new-report.png` Object overview tab.
+    - In the upper right, choose the `Object actions` dropdown menu.
+You will notice that `Make public via ACL` is greyed out.
+    - Go back to the main `reportbucket` overview page by choosing the reportbucket name in the navigation.
+    - Choose the `Permissions` tab.
+    - Under `Object Ownership`, choose `Edit`.
+    - Enable `ACLs` and choose `Bucket owner preferred`.
+    - Check the box next to "I acknowledge that ACLs will be restored".
+    - Choose `Save Changes`.
+    - Under `Block public access (bucket settings)`, choose `Edit` to change the settings.
+    - Clear the check box for the `Block all public access` option and leave all other options cleared.

+Note: In a production environment, it is recommended to use the least permissive settings possible.
+Refer to the Amazon S3 block public access for more information.

+- Choose Save changes
+- A dialogue box opens asking you to confirm your changes.
+Enter "confirm" in the field, and then choose Confirm
+- A message saying "Successfully edited Block Public Access settings for this bucket." should display at the top of the window.

+- Choose the Objects tab.
+- Choose the `new-report.png` file name.
+- At the upper right on the `new-report.png` overview page, choose the Object actions dropdown menu, and select "Make public".
+- Note the warning: "When public read access is enabled and not blocked by Block Public Access settings, anyone in the world can access the specified objects."
+This warning reminds you that making the object public means that everyone in the world can read it.

+- Choose "Make public" and you should see a green banner saying "Successfully edited public access" at the top of the window.
+- In the upper right, choose "Close" to return to the `new-report.png` object overview.
+- Return to the browser tab that displayed "Access Denied" for the `new-report.png` object and refresh the page.
+- The `new-report.png` object should now display properly because it is publicly accessible.

+- Close the web browser tab that displays the `new-report.png` image and return to the tab with the Amazon S3 Management Console.
+- Note that in this example, you granted read access to only one specific object.
+If you want to grant access to the entire bucket, you need to use a bucket policy, which will be covered later in the lab.

+- In the next task, you will work with your EC2 instance to confirm connectivity to the S3 bucket.